DSniatecki/YourFleetManager-REST/README.md

-# YourFleetManager V2 REST
+# YourFleetManager
-REST web service designed to manage a fleet of company vehicles. [ improved, REST version of YourFleetManger ]
+RESTful web service designed to manage a fleet of company vehicles.

-First version of this project : https://github.com/DSniatecki/YourFleetManager
+First version of this project: https://github.com/DSniatecki/YourFleetManager-Thymleaf

 ## technology used :
  ## - Backend :